RYRY1002/NewProjectTemplate-old/README.md

   - Controls weather across various assets

 ### Example folder
-* `DayNightLight`
+* `DayNightLight1`
-  - Light that turns on at night, and off during the day.
+  - Light that turns on at night, and off during the day
-  - Light contains various performance optimizations.
+  - Light contains various performance optimizations
-* `Earth+Lighting`
-  - Spinning Earth + Lighting
-* `SolarSystem`
+* `DayNightLight2`
-  - Spinning + Orbiting solar system
+  - Same as `DayNightLight1` except with 2 lights

 ## Level
 Levels can be located in the main `Game` directory.